What is breast cancer?

 - Targeted therapy: Also called biologic therapy, this approach employs anticancer drugs to block changes in cells that can lead to cancer.
 One of these drugs is trastuzumab (Herceptin) for women with HER2-positive breast cancer.

-What therapies does Dr. Weil recommend?
+What therapies does Dr. Weil recommend for breast cancer?

 Dr. Weil recommends that all women diagnosed with breast cancer seek treatment with a qualified and experienced breast surgeon, oncologist and radiation specialist.
 However, he emphasizes the need for the following lifestyle measures to reduce the risks of developing breast cancer in the first place and to help prevent recurrences after treatment: